 [Controller’s Callsign], [Flight Lead’s Callsign], checking in, as fragged, request alpha check from Bullseye.

-from the controller to verify that both the controller and the fighters agree on the Bullseye position.
+The fighters will request an ALPHA CHECK from the controller to verify that both the controller and the fighters agree on the Bullseye position.
 This will be given as the fighter’s current Bullseye position.
 This position should agree with the fighters within 5 NM, 5°, and 1,000 ft.

 The controller will reply with the following: